arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-you-cant-import-Arduino-Cloud-Templates.md

 ---
-title: "Common Errors with Arduino Cloud Templates"
+title: "If you can't import Arduino Cloud Templates"
 id: 4408887422994
 ---